ProactiveProgrammers/primality-testing-starter/writing/reflection.md

-TODO: Use the description of the T_Delta variable, or the percentage change in the execution time when running `primality` in efficient mode instead of exhaustive, when you are reporting on your performance analysis.
+TODO: Use the description of the T_Delta variable, or the percentage change in the execution time when running `primality` in efficient mode instead of exhaustive, when you are describing your performance analysis.
 That is, you should be able to use the equation in the project description to explain how much faster one algorithm is compared to the other.